umguec/Decoding-brain-representations/README.md

 ## Task 2

 - Estimate **B** on the training set.
 Tip: Normally, you should use cross validation to estimate lambda.
 For simplicity, you can assume that lambda = 10 ^ -6.
-- Reconstruct the stimuli from the responses in the test set.
+- Reconstruct **x** from **y** in the test set.
-- Visualize some of the reconstructions.
+- Visualize the reconstructions.
 Tip: You can use reshape function, and imshow or imagesc functions.

 (The solution of the task is provided in *task_2.m*.
 However, it is recommended that you try to solve the task by youself before referring to the solution.)